ihchoi12/blog/content/posts/operating-systems.md

 2. Another process with a higher priority comes into the ready queue, so it gets swapped-out and into the list "partially executed and swapped-out processes", and then swapped into the ready queue again
 3. The process needs to use some I/O devices (e.g., PCIe devices), so it becomes **I/O Wait** state and get into I/O waiting queues.
 Once the I/O devices is available, it executes the I/O operation and go back to the ready queue.

-- What? to pick a ready process and allocate it to CPU
-- Who? short-term scheduler
-- Where? from ready to running state
-- When? a process moves..
-  - run -> terminate (always)
-  - run -> wait (always)
-  - run -> ready (due to quantum expiration or a new process with higher priority) (always)
-  - new -> ready (not always)
-  - wait -> ready (not always)

 ### Scheduling Algorithms
 ##### FCFS